 Take Your Medicines Correctly

-The pharmaceutical companies spend millions in research, production, and testing to make sure that the formulations of medicines are just right and in the proper form to release their active ingredients in the right dosage at the right times.
+Pharmaceutical companies spend millions in research, production, and testing to make sure that the formulations of medicines are just right and in the proper form to release their active ingredients in the right dosage at the right times.
 Doctors have spent more years than other professionals studying to determine the right medication, dosage, and schedule customized for each individual.
 Hence, every prescription you receive has massive data behind it, and you must not take that for granted.
 You must not also risk prescribing medicines for yourself.
 If you do these things, you are only sabotaging your own health.